Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/Readme.md

 - Handling of the artifacts(e.g. Docker images).
 - How to access software packages(especially third-party).
 - How storage is allocated and utilized.
+- See [Known Issues and Limitations](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#known-issues-and-limitations) for other nuances.

 ## Prerequisites